Da Coconut Nut: Composition

 The song's lyrics describe the uses of the different parts of a coconut tree.
 Cayabyab, in an interview with ABS-CBN, said that the song was composed in the novelty style popularized by Yoyoy Villame, whom at times the song was incorrectly attributed to.
 The song borrows some melodies from Guy Lombardo's 1944 recording of "It's Love-Love-Love".

 Performance

 The song became part of the concert programs of choirs in the United States after a deal in July 2008 allowed its publication in the choral arrangement in Randy Stenson's Santa Barbara Music Publishing of California catalogue and performed in the American Choral Directors National Convention.
 Stenson first heard the song performed by a Hawaiian choir.
 Cayabyab claimed that the song became popular among American choirs ever since.

-In July 2017, when a video of the Baylor University School of Music Men's Choir performing the song before airline crew and passengers in Emirates Airlines' plane cabin became popular, the choir stated that it had been singing the song since 2010.
+In July 2017, when a video of the Baylor University School of Music Men's Choir performing the song before crew and passengers in an Emirates plane cabin became popular, the choir stated that it had been singing the song since 2010.

 The song has been licensed for use for promotions featuring the coconut-based Malibu rum.